rahil404/User-Stories/README.md

 This will install the dependencies.
 Then simply run "go run main.go" to turn the backend api active.

-3. Now head back to this directory and run "yarn start" which will start the app in port 3000.
+3. Make sure to have yarn installed in the system.
+Now head back to this directory and run "yarn start" which will start the app in port 3000.